Discipline: Applied Music

 - Three semesters of Class Piano (51A, 51B, 51C; piano majors exempt; AA only – strongly recommended for ADT)

 Theory, Musicianship, and Piano coursework from another college will be evaluated for credit through the regular admissions transcript evaluation.
-AP theory is eligible to replace Music 6 and Music 5 with a high enough score.
 Any additional courses not approved through the transcript review process would need to be challenged through the Credit By Examination (CBE) process, which requires payment of the units, approval by the Department and Dean, and successful completion of the exam.

 It is possible to test into a later course in the theory, musicianship, and piano sequences through a placement exam; however, the student must present evidence of why they feel that they can test out of a particular prerequisite, and, due to the degree requirements, must do so through the Credit By Examination process.